SixArm/rust-101/topics/testing/test-framework-and-test-assertions.md

 }
 ```

 In this example, the `test_addition` function tests whether the addition of two numbers results in the expected value.
-The `assert_eq!` macro is used to compare the result of the addition with the expected value of 4.
+The `assert_eq!` macro compares the result of the addition with the expected value of 4.
 If the addition results in anything other than 4, the assertion will fail, and the test will fail.

-Rust's testing framework provides a range of useful macros for writing test assertions, including:
+The testing framework provides macros for writing test assertions, including:

 * `assert_eq!(a, b)` and `assert_ne!(a, b)`: Checks whether two values are equal or not equal, respectively.